viktoriia-sokolenko/exploding-kittens/docs/bva/TurnManager.md

 #### Important Note

-The `TurnManager` now **owns** a `Deck` (injected via constructor) and manages a turn‐order queue of players.
+* The `TurnManager` now **owns** a `Deck` (injected via constructor) and manages a turn‐order queue of players.
 It never eliminates players—that’s `PlayerManager`’s job—but it handles all turn‐advancement operations and can draw cards when ending a turn.

+* Whenever you see, `p1` or `p` with a number, we are referring to player.

 ---